neuodev/calc-rs/README.md

 This regexp should match any nested experssion that is inside `()` or `[]` or both.
 It will match **_from inside out_** for example conside this experssion `[()()]` it will match `()` then `()` then the whole `[() ()]` experssion

-I am sure if tried to read this `regexp` on week from now I will not be able to do for this reason I am using interactive tool called [regexp101.com](https://regex101.com/r/Z8ELny/1) that make `regexp` easy to develop
+I am sure if i tried to read this `regexp` on week from now I will not be able to do so! for this reason I am using interactive tool called [regexp101.com](https://regex101.com/r/Z8ELny/1) that make `regexp` easy to develop

 if you follow [this link](https://regex101.com/r/Z8ELny/1) you should see this